karemanelshafaey/Opentier-Task/SOLUTION.md

 (2) Explained how architectural flaws were addressed to improve server performance and scalability:

-1.Transitioned from single-threaded to multithreaded architecture using a thread pool for concurrent client handling.
+1. Transitioned from single-threaded to multithreaded architecture using a thread pool for concurrent client handling.

 2. Introduced synchronization primitives (Arc, AtomicBool, Mutex) to ensure thread safety and prevent data races.

 3. Set the listener to non-blocking mode to handle incoming connections without blocking the main loop.

 4. Implemented graceful shutdown mechanism by setting the is_running flag to false and breaking out of the main loop.

 5. Improved resource utilization and scalability by distributing the workload across multiple worker threads.

 // These architectural enhancements contribute to a more efficient, scalable, and robust server implementation capable of handling concurrent clients effectively.